The House Rules Framework

 - the redesign -

-Sometimes finding the problem is the easy bit.
+Finding the problem is usually the easy bit.

-I stay to help redesign the systems, support the change, and make sure the good ideas survive contact with reality.
+I stick around to help redesign the systems, support the change, and make sure the good ideas survive contact with reality.

 The aim is to leave you needing me less than when I arrived.